Iniciaste sesión como:

 Key word: the efficacy of the original vow

-They are those masters of the Pure Land Buddhism tradition whom Shinran Shonin singles out as cornerstones in the transmission of the Amida vow.
+They are those masters of the Pure Land Buddhist tradition whom Shinran Shōnin singles out as cornerstones in the transmission of Amida’s vow.
 The first two lived in India, the next three in China and the last two in Japan.

 Trying to awaken by our own means and efforts assumes the binary logic of being and non-being: "I exist independently and separately from awakening, which I have to conquer".
 When we think like this we run into the mountains of being and non-being and the journey becomes long, anguishing and difficult.

 The easy path is based on recognizing that awakening already exists in relation to us and in a certain way embraces and supports us at all times, although we do not realize it.
-For this reason, Nagarjuna compares the easy practice as traveling relaxed aboard a ship that sails calmly on a serene body of water.
-We can relax and enjoy the sun on the deck because the ship carries us and we don't have to worry about getting lost or overcoming obstacles through great physical exertion.
-Everything exists in interdependence and we are naturally on the path to awakening... the essential thing is to realize that we are on the right path.
+For this reason, Nagarjuna compares the easy practice to traveling aboard a ship that sails peacefully on calm waters.
+We can relax and enjoy the sun on deck because the ship carries us and we don't have to worry about getting lost or overcoming obstacles through great physical exertion.
+Everything exists in deep interdependence and we are naturally on the path to awakening... the essential thing is to realize that we are already in relationship to the goal, and the path.
+This understanding is expressed through the story of Amida Buddha, the Primal Vow and the Name, which are expressions of our relationship with awakening.

-As important as it is impossible to translate!
+As important as it is, it is impossible to translate!
 It has been interpreted in many ways throughout history.
-The more orthodox interpretation in our school is more inclined to see isshin as an attitude, a heart that harbors no doubts, that moves with determination, without indecision, therefore it is not divided, it is one.
-Although it can also be interpreted as the non-dual heart, the heart that embraces both us and the Buddha, the mind that is Namu Amida Butsu.
-The most important thing to remember is that we realize the one or non-dual mind through the merits of Amida's original vow.
+A certain interpretation in our school sees isshin as an attitude, a heart that harbors no doubts, that moves with determination, without indecision, therefore it is not divided, it is one.
+It can also be interpreted as a non-dual heart, the heart of the Buddha which blossoms in us as we hear the Buddha’s Name, Namu Amida Butsu.
+The most important thing to remember is that we come to awaken to this undivided heart through the merits of Amida's original vow.
+The essence of this single mind or heart is expressed in the meaning of Namu Amida Butsu, which encapsulates our deep relationship with awakening, the fact that, even if our self-centereded beings, we are already embraced by the Buddha.

 Shakyamuni Buddha anticipated that his teachings would undergo a progressive decline over the centuries.
-Mappō is the era of the degeneration of the Buddha dharma in which it is practically impossible to attain enlightenment by our own means.
-Several of the root masters thought that we are in the mappo era and, therefore, the capabilities of dharma practitioners had diminished so much that the only practice capable of bearing fruit was nembutsu.
+Mappō is the era when the Buddha dharma decays and in which it is practically impossible to attain enlightenment by our own means.
+Several of the root masters thought that they were already in the mappo era and, therefore, the capabilities of dharma practitioners had diminished so much that the only practice capable of bearing fruit was nembutsu.

 Usamos cookies para analizar el tráfico del sitio web y optimizar tu experiencia en el sitio.
 Al aceptar nuestro uso de cookies, tus datos se agruparán con los datos de todos los demás usuarios.